allenai/shadow-scholar/docs/AddingAShadowApp.md

 This document outlines how to deploy a new Shadow app to Skiff.

+## Creating the Skiff configuration

 After you've added your app to the `shadow-scholar` repository under `src/shadow_scholar/app/`, you'll need to add a Skiff configuration for it.
+This configuration uses the common config from `src/shadow_scholar/app/common/` and defines the Kubernetes resources needed to run the app.

 ```bash
 $ export APP_NAME=hello-world